Cancellation of Debt Income

 Bankruptcy Exclusion

 You can learn more about this topic at our article on Taxes and Bankruptcy.
+This resource provides detailed insights into how bankruptcy can affect tax obligations and what steps individuals should take to navigate the process effectively.

-Qualified Farm Exclusion
+Qualified Farm Indebtedness Exclusion

 Form 982